-What will I learn about in Business Studies?
+What will I learn in Business Studies?

 Is learning Business Studies anything like what I did in primary school?